cdmojoli/cl-amazon-linux-container/README.md

 ### Customising image name and tag

 ```
-./build-image.sh -n my-lisp -t v1.0 --impl sbcl-bin
+./build-al2023-lisp-oci-image.sh -n my-lisp -t v1.0 --impl sbcl-bin
 ```

 (If `-t/--tag` is omitted, the script auto-tags the image based on the implementation and version.)

-### Disabling BuildKit
+### Enabling BuildKit

-BuildKit is enabled by default for speed and smaller layers.
-Disable it when working with older Docker releases:
+BuildKit is disabled by default because not every system has it.
+For those that do, you can enable it for speed and smaller layers:

 ```
-DOCKER_BUILDKIT=0 ./build-image.sh --impl sbcl-bin
+DOCKER_BUILDKIT=1 ./build-al2023-lisp-oci-image.sh --impl sbcl-bin
 ```

 ### Passing extra arguments to `docker build`